-- A. Did the trial court exceed its authority under Rule 56 of the Mississippi Rule of Civil Procedure in ruling on factual matters regarding whether the Waggoners knowingly agreed to the gross settlement amount, to the attorney contingency fee percentage of forty-five (45%) percent, to the assessment of Multi-District Litigation fees, and to a contribution purportedly for the Mississippi Trial Lawyers' Association? - B. Does a client's signature on a litigation settlement disbursement statement and associated release documentation absolve the settling attorney from the liability created by his failure to disclose the existence of an aggregate settlement and related, material information as required by the representation contract, common law, and Mississippi Rules of Professional Conduct 1.8 (g) and 1.2(a)? - C. Is fee forfeiture or disgorgement a remedy recognized in the State of Mississippi for an attorney's breach of fiduciary duty, breach of contract, negligent misrepresentations, or fraud? - D. Did the trial court improperly eliminate the remedy of attorney fee forfeiture or disgorgement from consideration upon defendants' motions for summary judgment while still noting the existence of genuinely disputed issues of material fact?
+- A. Did the trial court exceed its authority under Rule 56 of the Mississippi Rules of Civil Procedure by ruling on factual matters at summary judgment including particularly whether the Waggoners knowingly agreed to particular but not all line-items contained on a litigation settlement disbursement statement? - B. Does a client's signature on a litigation settlement disbursement statement and associated release documentation absolve the settling attorney from liability and damages resulting from the failure to disclose that the settlement was an aggregate settlement and related settlement information as required by the representation contract, settlement documents, common law, and Mississippi Rules of Professional Conduct 1.8 (g) and 1.2(a)? - Can a trial court on summary judgment eliminate the recognized remedy of attorney fee forfeiture or disgorgement when genuinely disputed issues of material fact were noted by the trial court in support of breach of fiduciary duty, breach of contract, negligent misrepresentations, and fraud causes of action?